Abdullah9340/Legend-Of-Zelda/readme.txt

 Press Q to shoot projectile
 Numbers 1 through 5 to switch inventory slots

-Press ENTER when interacting with the non playable character for full health regeneration
+Press ENTER when interacting with the NPC for full health regeneration

 Future Implementatons:
 - Separate sound effects for each projectile